AsmundSchei/ThirdpersonShooter/README.md

 features like kill counter and countdown timer.

 Known bugs:
-Ammo empties if swithing to auto shooting mode
+Ammo empties if swithing to auto shooting mode.
 You have to press P twice to open pause menu